 It is a vaguely unnerving thing to look back and see the past curving away behind you, blurring into a soft and distant memory.
-So often we food bloggers write about the future, imagining holidays- like Christmas (and lemon cookies)- perched in a hot, noisy apartment on a bright September afternoon, conjuring the stillness of snow and December candlelight.
+So often we food bloggers write about the future, imagining holidays- like Christmas (and lemon cookies)- perched in a hot apartment on a bright fall afternoon, conjuring the stillness of snow and December candlelight.

 Such is the blogging life- often a life lived forward, imagining the new.

 Today I am in a truth seeking, women can be powerful sort of mood.
 Wanting to escape to a "room of one's own" and watch Big Little Lies: Season 1--SO GOOD!

 And wishing I had some of these Snowy Lemon Cookies.